cdsittampalam/documentation/docs/Partner API.md

 Eligibility Criteria
 --------------------

-Qredo’s Partner program is those who are committed to building a new era in capital markets for institutional-grade decentralized financial applications.
+Qredo’s Partner program is for those who are committed to building a new era in capital markets for institutional-grade decentralized financial applications.
 We seek partners who think about the following criteria:

 *   Composability - Are you developing other applications, centralized or decentralized, that can add additional value to joint customers?
 *   Integrity - Do you value the safety of your customer’s digital assets as if they were your own digital assets?